stackabletech/listener-operator/deploy/helm/listener-operator/README.md

-# Helm Chart for Stackable Operator for Stackable Load Balancer Operator
+# Helm Chart for Stackable Operator for Stackable Listener Operator

-This Helm Chart can be used to install Custom Resource Definitions and the Operator for Stackable Load Balancer Operator provided by Stackable.
+This Helm Chart can be used to install Custom Resource Definitions and the Stackable Listener Operator.

 ## Requirements